 - Do not require nonprofits to use your products to receive funding.
-Fund the implementation of competitor's products if it will best serve the nonprofit. - Always provide adequate cash funding to support the implementation and support of any product donations.
-Product donations shouldn't come with additional costs. - Provide general operating support to nonprofits as part of an equitable corporate giving strategy.
+Fund the implementation of competitors' products if they will best serve the nonprofit. - Always provide adequate cash funding to support the implementation and support of any product donations.
+This includes the technical work, but also the user group sessions, communications, and process training required for a successful technology implementation.
+Product donations shouldn't come with additional costs. - Assist organizations with understanding how new products will fit into their tech environment.
+If new products are incompatible with an organization's existing products or require a significant amount of time and effort to overhaul systems, the new products may not be worth it to the organization.

+• Provide general operating support to nonprofits as part of an equitable corporate giving strategy.

-Give for Impact, Not Visibility
+Give for impact, not visibility

-Corporate giving and volunteering programs are a necessary and valuable effort to reinvest in communities, especially where the commercial benefit has been gained.
+Corporate giving and volunteering programs are a necessary and valuable effort to reinvest in communities, especially where commercial benefit has been gained.
 However, an investment must be made for change, not to signal your brand's generosity.

 - Do not use a position of power to pressure organizations into accepting volunteers or pro bono consultants.
 Only pursue volunteer opportunities when there is a clear benefit to the organization and community.
-Otherwise, make cash donations. - Nonprofit organizations should proactively create a gift acceptance policy with clear guidelines about types of gifts and funders that will be accepted. - Volunteers should be accompanied with the funding necessary to manage them and ensure efficient use of their time. - Be cautious when using nonprofit constituents in publicity campaigns - the inherent power dynamics are difficult to navigate.
+Otherwise, make cash donations. - Nonprofit organizations should proactively create a gift acceptance policy with clear guidelines about the types of gifts and funders that will be accepted. - Volunteers should be accompanied with the funding necessary to manage them and ensure efficient use of their time.

+- Be cautious when using nonprofit constituents in publicity campaigns - the inherent power dynamics are difficult to navigate.
 If the stories of nonprofit constituents are used, get informed consent.
 Compensate constituents at a rate that fairly reflects their role and at least matches your staff's hourly rate. - Define internal processes for ensuring corporate accountability in giving practices.
 Do not give donations for the publicity and then abandon the organization.